mikrono/tModLoaderWiki_kr_ko/Time-and-Timers.md

 # Wall Time
 When you are a beginner modder, you may find yourself googling "c# timer" in an attempt to code up something for your mod.
 If you did, you found examples of using `System.Timers`.
 Those concepts do not apply to video games or tModLoader modding at all, as they are examples of Wall Time.
 You'll need to consult [World Time](#world-time) and [Game Time](#game-time) above to determine the correct approach.
 Again, any usage of `System.Timers` is almost certainly the wrong approach.
 It'll be buggy and incorrect when the user pauses the game or uses an enchanted sundial.

+The same can be said for using `Thread.Sleep` to wait some time before running code.
+That will freeze the game.
+You need to write your own logic to run code later by taking advantage of the game loop.